 How to register a death

 Hertfordshire County Council are responsible for the registration of births, deaths and marriages.
-You can register a death online on the their website.
+You can register a death online on their website.

 Alternatively, people living in Bushey, Elstree, Borehamwood and Shenley areas who wish to register a death should contact: